The effect you'll build in this tutorial uses particles and background segmentation to create an ethereal atmosphere.

-Check the box next to Warmup, to adjust when the particle system starts after the effect has been opened.
+Select the box next to Warmup, to adjust when the particle system starts after the effect has been opened.
 Set it to 45, so it starts 45 seconds after the effect is opened.

 Next, make changes to the particles.
 Under Particle, change: